 Nick Posey from PSE's Tew group presented "Modulating the Hydrophobicity of Cell Penetrating Peptide Mimics for Binding and Intracellular Delivery of Protein Cargo" and says of the 254th ACS Spring Meeting, "Going to the ACS national meeting in San Francisco was such an enriching experience for me.
 Not only did I get a chance to open up my research to a new audience, but I was also able to meet and see some of the best minds in polymer chemistry present their work.
 By the end of the conference, I had a whole notebook full of new ideas and insights.
 I also got a chance to ask questions directly to the professors that I have been following in the literature.
 The most important aspect of this experience however was reconnecting with other professors, mentors, and students that I have met previously."

-Yalin Liu (2nd from left) of the Perry research group in Chemical Engineering is attending the AIChE Annual Meeting in Minneapolis, MN in October of this year and plans to attend a special event on polyelectrolyte complexes (PEC0) while there.
+Yalin Liu (right) of the Perry research group in Chemical Engineering is attending the AIChE Annual Meeting in Minneapolis, MN in October of this year and plans to attend a special event on polyelectrolyte complexes (PEC0) while there.
 Her presentation is titled "Designing Material Dynamics in Polyelectrolyte Complexes."

 Also attending AIChE will be Whitney Blocher (left) who is also in the Perry research group.
 Whitney will be presenting "Encapsulation and Thermal Stability of Immunological Biologics using Complex Coacervation" and hopes to learn about other research and to network with other scientists; there are also several topics that line up with her area of research that she hopes will be very informative.

-Li-Wei Chang in the Perry Research Group of ChE, will present "Designing Material Dynamics in Polyelectrolyte Complexes" at the 2017 AIChE Annual Meeting in Minneapolis in October.
+Li-Wei Chang in the Perry Research Group, ChE, will present "Designing Material Dynamics in Polyelectrolyte Complexes" at the 2017 ACS Annual Fall Meeting in August in Washington, DC.

 Jan 2017: NRT Co-PI Prof. Greg Tew is collaborating with UMass Amherst Polymer Science and Engineering Professor Alfred Crosby, along with other reseachers at UPENN and UC San Diego, on the project "Understanding Cavitation Damage in Soft Tissues and Gels," with funding from the Office of Naval Research. http://www.umass.edu/newsoffice/article/understanding-cavitation-damage-...